Juliana of the Netherlands: Early life and education

-Juliana was born on 30 April 1909 at Noordeinde Palace in The Hague, the only daughter of the reigning Dutch monarch, Queen Wilhelmina.
+Juliana was born on 30 April 1909 at Noordeinde Palace in The Hague, the only child of the reigning Dutch monarch, Queen Wilhelmina.
 Her father was Duke Henry of Mecklenburg-Schwerin.
 She was the first Dutch royal baby since Wilhelmina herself was born in 1880.
-Wilhelmina had suffered two miscarriages and one stillbirth, raising the prospect of a succession crisis.
+Wilhelmina had suffered two miscarriages and had given birth to a premature and stillborn son, raising the prospect of a succession crisis.

-The Queen's nearest relative was Prince Heinrich XXXII Reuss of Köstritz, whose close ties to Germany made him unpopular in the Netherlands.
+The Queen's nearest relative was Prince Heinrich XXXII Reuss of Köstritz, whose close ties to Germany made him unpopular in the Netherlands, leading to concerns that if Wilhelmina died without an heir, he would turn the Netherlands into a puppet state of Germany.
 Juliana's birth thus assured the royal family's survival.
 Her mother suffered two further miscarriages after her birth, leaving Juliana as the royal couple's only child.
 According to several sources Juliana was happy to be an only child because that meant she did not have to fight for attention.

 Juliana spent her childhood at Het Loo Palace in Apeldoorn, and at Noordeinde Palace and Huis ten Bosch Palace in The Hague.
 A small school class was formed at Noordeinde Palace on the advice of the educator Jan Ligthart so that, from the age of six, the Princess could receive her primary education with children of her own age.
 These children were Baroness Elise Bentinck, Baroness Elisabeth van Hardenbroek and Jonkvrouwe Miek (Mary) de Jonge.

 As the Dutch constitution specified that Princess Juliana should be ready to succeed to the throne by the age of eighteen, her education proceeded at a faster pace than that of most children.
 After five years of primary education, the Princess received her secondary education (to pre-university level) from private tutors.

 On 30 April 1927, Princess Juliana celebrated her eighteenth birthday.
 Under the constitution, she had officially come of age and was entitled to assume the royal prerogative, if necessary.
 Two days later her mother installed her in the "Raad van State" ("Council of State").

 In the same year, the Princess enrolled as a student at the University of Leiden.
 In her first years at university, she attended lectures in sociology, jurisprudence, economics, history of religion, parliamentary history, and constitutional law.
-In the course of her studies she also attended lectures on the cultures of Suriname and the Netherlands Antilles, international affairs, international law, history, and European law.
+In the course of her studies, she also attended lectures on the cultures of Suriname and the Netherlands Antilles, international affairs, international law, history, and European law.
 She graduated from the university in 1930 with a bachelor's degree in international law.
 She was taught Greek literature by Sophia Antoniadis, the university's first female professor.